 Students who are registered for courses may add courses to their schedules for a limited time at the beginning of the semester.
-In Spring or Fall semesters, courses may be added in the first week of classes.
-In Summer semesters, classes may be added in the first two days of the term.
-Adding a course requires the approval of the course instructor, the student's advisor, and the Director of the Division which offers the course.
+In Fall or Spring semesters, courses may be added during the first week of classes.
+In Summer semesters, classes may be added during the first two days of the term.
+Adding a course requires the approval of the course instructor, the student's adviser, and the director of the division which offers the course.

 After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean.
-The Census Date for Spring or Fall semesters is the twelfth class day; for the Summer, the fourth class day.
-The University Calendar indicates the deadline dates for adding courses.
+The Census Date for Fall or Spring semesters is the 12th class day; for the Summer, the fourth class day.

+The University Calendar in the Schedule of Classes, issued each semester, indicates the deadline dates for adding courses.

 There is a processing fee for adding courses.
-The fee will only be charged from the first through the twelfth class days during Fall or Spring semesters and from the first through the fourth class day during Summer semesters.
+The fee will only be charged from the first through the 12th class days during Fall or Spring semesters and from the first through the fourth class day during Summer terms.
 Please see the Schedule of Classes for information on the amount of the fee and the procedure for adding courses.